onlinemax/little-hero/README.md

-Here’s the modified explanation file that reflects your requirements for the project.
-This version does not involve forking the repository and allows all team members to push their changes directly, which will automatically create pull requests.
+Here's the updated explanation file, now including instructions for installing Python, pip, and Flask, along with how to update them:

 ---